swcarpentry/python-novice-inflammation/_extras/guide.md

 *   Create a new notebook.
 *   Enter code or data in a cell and execute it.
 *   Explain the difference between `In[#]` and `Out[#]`.
+*   Explain that the cells are independent blocks and if we make a change at a top cell we need to run all the subsequent cells to make sure the change is reflected across the script.

 Watching the instructor grow programs step by step is as helpful to learners as anything to do with Python.